 Illinois Whitetail Deer Hunts

-A Typical Year Will Have Fifty Percent of Our Guided Hunters Taking Deer 140 or Better.
 Trophy deer hunting takes plenty of productive land and minimal hunting pressure.
 It also takes experienced, seasoned guides to put hunters in position for the great bucks our area is famous for.
 A question asked of every outfitter is whether guides compete with clients by hunting themselves.
 In earlier years our guides were allowed to selectively hunt their off days.
 Now, Hadley Creek guides are not allowed to hunt and they are paid a bonus for each qualifying buck their client kills.
 Each of our guides is assigned farms that they guide on exclusively.
 Most have guided on the same farms for several years.

 Hadley Creek hunters are not assigned a guide or farm for the week...each day they hunt different properties with different guides... and they don't return to the same farm or stand unless they ask to do so.
 It's a great system that allows hunters to experience multiple properties but gives them the flexibility to concentrate on a particular buck or hot farm if they so choose.
-Our clients tell us it's one of the reasons why nearly 80% of our hunters each year are repeats from previous seasons.
+Our clients tell us it's one of the reasons why many of our hunters each year are repeats from previous seasons.

-Early Season Bowhunting.
-Early season archery hunting is a Hadley Creek specialty and we kill as big of bucks early season as we do during the rut.
+Early Season and Pre-Rut Bowhunting.
+Early season and pre-rut archery hunting is a Hadley Creek specialty and we kill as big of bucks early season as we do during the rut.
 The deer haven't been pressured, they are relating to food and can be patterned.
 October weather is usually comfortable and it's never a bad idea to be on the front end of the hunting season.
 We plant food plots exclusively for early season hunting including Whitetail Imperial Clover, Buck Forage Oats and Mossy Oak Biologic products.

 A typical early season hunt will include morning and evening sits on different farms and stand sites each session.
 They will be on-or-near food (including acorns in timber) or in travel corridors to/from bedding areas depending on current conditions.
 Our advantage is having an abundance of quality ground which allows us to move hunters in and out of prime early season hunting situations without disturbing the deer.